calebtech/DataAnalysis/README.md

 ### Step 1

-Download the DNS Gateway Module zip
+Download the DNS Gateway Module zip here https://github.com/DomainNameServices/Gateway-WHMCS

 ### Note: Module names should be a single word, consisting of only lowercase letters and numbers.
 The name must start with a letter, and must be unique.